lee-dohm/close-matching-issues/README.md

 ## Use

-Can be used to close issues that were opened by some previous workflow after they've served their purpose.
+Can be used to close issues or pull requests that were opened by some previous workflow after they've served their purpose.

 ```yaml
 steps: